Aider-AI/aider/docs/llms.md

 [![connecting to many LLMs](/assets/llms.jpg)](https://aider.chat/assets/llms.jpg)

-Aider works well with OpenAI's GPT 3.5, GPT-4, GPT-4 Turbo with Vision and Anthropic's Claude 3 Opus and Sonnet.
+Aider works best with GPT-4 Turbo and Claude 3 Opus, as they are the very best models for editing code.

-GPT-4 Turbo and Claude 3 Opus are recommended, as they are the very best coding assistants.
+Aider also works quite well with GPT-3.5.
-Cohere offers *free* API access to their Command-R+ model, which works well with aider as a *very basic* coding assistant.
+Cohere offers *free* API access to their Command-R+ model, which works with aider as a *very basic* coding assistant.

 Aider supports connecting to almost any LLM,